spryker/spryker-docs/docs/scos/user/technology-partners/201907.0/payment-partners/crefopay/installing-and-configuring-crefopay.md

 <br>
 </details>

-See [CrefoPay - Provided Payment Methods](https://docs.demo-spryker.com/v4/docs/crefopay-provided-payment-methods) for more information on the payment methods provided by CrefoPay.
+See [CrefoPay payment methods](https://docs.demo-spryker.com/v4/docs/crefopay-provided-payment-methods) for more information on the payment methods provided by CrefoPay.

 ## What's next?
-Once you are done with the installation and configuration of the CrefoPay module, [integrate CrefoPay into your project](/docs/scos/user/technology-partners/201903.0/payment-partners/crefopay/crefopay-integration.html).
+Once you are done with the installation and configuration of the CrefoPay module, [integrate CrefoPay into your project](/docs/scos/user/technology-partners/201907.0/payment-partners/crefopay/crefopay-integration.html).